 What?
 Parth Samthaan Did NOT Invite Erica Fernandes To His Housewarming Party!

 A few months ago, Parth Samthaan had bought a new house.
 Recently, he hosted a housewarming party for his friends.
 His Kasautii Zindagii Kay 2 co-stars - Hina Khan, Sahil Anand, Shubhaavi Choksey, Uday Tikekar and others - attended, except his on-screen partner, Erica Fernandes.
-As per a Spotboye report, Parth had not invited Erica to the party!
+As per a Spotboye report, Parth did not invite Erica to the party!

 Erica Wasn’t Invited To Parth’s Party